mozilla/trexa-service/README.md

 3. run `source env/bin/activate`
 4. run `pip3 install -r requirements.txt`

-And then go to the next section to start the service.
+And then go to the next section to run tests or start the service.

 ## Running the tests